tyler-pruitt/Chinese-Character-Recognition/README.md

 #### 1) Load the models into your file

-In your Python code, enter the following code to import the models
+In your Python code, enter the following code to import the models.

 ```python
 import tensorflow as tf